MicahCarrick/python-bloatpad/README.markdown

 the GTK+ Reference Manual.

 I wrote it to get a grasp of the application menu and application menubar concepts.
 It works for the most part.
-There are 2 issues:
+There are a few issues:

 1. The F11 accellerator isn't working.
 Note sure why.
 2. The GAction stuff seems a bit wonky.
 Not very pythonic.
 I've submitted